Log Off, You’re Not a Fucking Algorithm.

 Pick your life up.

-You’re not here to be consumed.
+And remember you're not here to be consumed.

 You're here to be alive.